HMS Leander (1780): French Revolutionary and Napoleonic Wars

+Leander was recommissioned in May 1795 under Captain Maurice Delgano and assigned to guard British merchantmen trading with Portugal.
+On the night of 12 December Leander was steering out from the port of Lisbon in a heavy gale when she collided with Commerce, a British transport with a 13-man crew and a cargo of ammunition.
+The smaller vessel sank within minutes with eleven of the crew drowned.
+A spar from Leader's main mast was shaken loose by the collision and fell into the sea; the remaining two crew from Commerce used this piece of timber to stay afloat until they were rescued.

-Leander was recommissioned in May 1795 under Captain Maurice Delgano.
-On 12 May 1796 she was part of Admiral Duncan's squadron, when HMS Phoenix, of the squadron, captured the Dutch frigate Argo and the brig Mercury.
+On 12 May 1796, she was part of Admiral Duncan's squadron, when HMS Phoenix, of the squadron, captured the Dutch frigate Argo and the brig Mercury.
 The Royal Navy took both Argo and Mercury into service: Argo became HMS Janus and Mercury became HMS Hermes.
 Leander shared by agreement in the proceeds of the capture of the Vrow Hendrica, captured on 22 October.

-In November 1796 Leander came under the command of Captain Thomas Boulden Thompson.
+In November 1796, Leander came under the command of Captain Thomas Boulden Thompson.
 She then escorted a convoy to Gibraltar on 7 January 1797.

 Leander joined the Mediterranean Fleet under Earl St Vincent, and was assigned to the squadron under Horatio Nelson.
 Thompson took part in Nelson's attack on Santa Cruz in July 1797.
 Thompson was among the leaders of the landing parties, under the overall direction of Nelson and Thomas Troubridge.
 Wind hampered the initial attempts to force a landing; the Spanish defenders immediately subjected the successful landing in the evening of 22 July to heavy fire.
 Still, Thompson's party were able to advance and spike several of the enemy's cannon.
 However, the British forces had become dispersed throughout the town, and were forced to negotiate a truce to allow them to withdraw.
 Thompson himself was wounded in the battle.
 Leander lost seven men killed, 6 wounded (including Thompson), and one missing.